Yu County, Hebei: Landmarks

-Though seldom visited by tourists, the Old City (the earthen rampart walls of which remain in some spots) is home to numerous temples, including the well-preserved Caisheng Temple in honor of the Chinese money god.
+Though seldom visited by tourists, the Old City (the earthen rampart walls of which remain in some spots) is home to numerous temples, including the well-preserved Caishen Temple in honor of the Chinese money god.
 The restored city tower stands at the center of the old city.

 Transportation

 The county is accessible via bus from Beijing's Liuliqiao Bus Station.